CSUN-SeniorDesign/1819-blog/content/posts/sandbox-worms-mark-week26.md

 This week I pressed on working on Firewall Builder.
 The executable is fwbuilder.
 First problem I encountered was that it would start up but nothing was clickable.
 I discovered that a splash screen came up each time I started up fwbuilder.
 If I did not close the splash screen it cause this problem.
 That one was easy to fix.
 Next fwbuilder needed to be run as root.
-So    sudo fwbuilder.
+    sudo fwbuilder.
 From last week when running on windows a program that supports x-windows applications needs to be used.
 Moba Xterm is what I chose.
 To run a x-window session from a mac or Ubuntu Mario and Thomas found that
     ssh -X  techlab@130.166.240.19 fwbuilder
 Works of their respective machines.
 One has Mac OS10 and the other is running Ubuntu 18.10.